deeplearning4j/deeplearning4j/deepreinforcementlearning.md

 In the feedback loop above, the subscripts denote the time steps `t` and `t+1`, each of which refer to different states: the state at moment `t`, and the state at moment `t+1`.
 Unlike other forms of machine learning – such as supervised and unsupervised learning -- reinforcement learning can only be thought about sequentially in terms of state-action pairs that occur one after the other.

 Reinforcement learning judges actions by the results they produce.
 It is goal oriented, and its aim is to learn sequences of actions that will lead an agent to achieve its goal.
+Here are some examples:

 * In video games, the goal is to finish the game with the most points, so each additional point obtained throughout the game will affect the agent’s subsequent behavior; i.e. the agent may learn that it should shoot battleships, touch coins or dodge meteors to maximize its score.
 * In the real world, the goal might be for a robot to travel from point A to point B, and every inch the robot is able to move closer to point B could be counted like points.